Logius-standaarden/API-Design-Rules/sections/designRules.md

 These applications can be split into three architectural patterns:

 * JavaScript applications with a backend; with this class of applications, the backend is the confidential client and should intermediate any interaction, with tokens never ending up in the browser.
   Effectively, these are not different from regular web-application for this security facet, even though they leverage JavaScript for implementation.
 * JavaScript applications that share a domain with the API (resource server); these can leverage cookies marked as HTTP-Only, Secure and SameSite.
 * JavaScript applications without a backend; these clients are considered public clients, and are potentially more vulnerable to several types of attacks, including Cross-Site Scripting (XSS), Cross Site Request Forgery (CSRF) and OAuth token theft.
   In order to support these clients, the Cross-Origin Resource Sharing (CORS) policy mentioned above is critical and MUST be supported.

 ### Validate content types

 A REST request or response body SHOULD match the intended content type in the header.
 Otherwise this could cause misinterpretation at the consumer/producer side and lead to code injection/execution.

-* Reject requests containing unexpected or missing content type headers with HTTP response status `406 Not Acceptable` or `415 Unsupported Media Type`.
+* Requests containing unexpected or missing content type headers MUST be rejected with HTTP response status `406 Not Acceptable` or `415 Unsupported Media Type`.
-* Avoid accidentally exposing unintended content types by explicitly defining content types e.g. Jersey (Java) `@consumes("application/json"); @produces("application/json")`.
+* Accidentally exposing unintended content types MUST be avoided by explicitly defining content types e.g. Jersey (Java) `@consumes("application/json"); @produces("application/json")`.
   This avoids XXE-attack vectors for example.

-It is common for REST services to allow multiple response types (e.g. `application/xml` or `application/json`, and the client specifies the preferred order of response types by the Accept header in the request.
+It is common for REST services to allow multiple response types (e.g. `application/xml` or `application/json`) in which case then the client specifies the preferred order of response types by the Accept header in the request.

-* Do NOT simply copy the `Accept` header to the `Content-type` header of the response.
+* Do not simply copy the `Accept` header to the `Content-type` header of the response.
 * Reject the request (ideally with a `406 Not Acceptable` response) if the Accept header does not specifically contain one of the allowable types.

 Services (potentially) including script code (e.g. JavaScript) in their responses MUST be especially careful to defend against header injection attacks.